 “Nick needed an immediate answer,” he said as she got to her feet.
 “And I really thought that you would like it… Don’t you?”

 “You know, there’s only so much knitting a woman can do to pass the time,” she declared.
 “How many scarves do you think I can make?
-I’ve provided one for every elf in the toy factory so far.”
+I’ve provided one for every elf in the toy factory so far.
+Now I'm doing the stable boys.”
 She sighed.
 “Somehow, I thought it would be different.
 More… exciting.”

 “You don’t like it,” he concluded.

-She shivered and Scarlet regretted his words instantly; the thought was only making her uncomfortable.
-Scarlet couldn’t help but think that, in more ways than one, she had suffered far more than him from what the Mysterons had done to her years ago.
+She shivered and Paul regretted his words instantly; even the only thought of the Mysterons was making her uncomfortable.
+Paul couldn’t help but think that, in more ways than one, she had suffered far more than him from what the Mysterons had done to her years ago.

 He still blamed himself for that.